 It's not often that a writer describes a “criminal” as their hero, but the outlaw in question isn't just anyone — it's Jamaican-born civil rights leader Marcus Garvey.
 After 20 years of writing, Jamaican author Geoffrey Philp, whose children went to the same high school as Trayvon Martin (the African American teenager who was shot and killed by a neighborhood watch volunteer in Florida in 2012), has finally published his first novel, “Garvey's Ghost.”
 It was released on August 17, 2016, (Marcus Garvey's birthday) by Carlong Publishers (Caribbean) Limited.

 Why would Garvey be called a criminal?
-The founder of the Universal Negro Improvement Association (UNIA) served a five-year sentence in 1925 in Atlanta, Georgia, after being convicted of mail fraud.
+The founder of the Universal Negro Improvement Association (UNIA) served a two-year sentence in 1925 in Atlanta, Georgia, after being convicted of mail fraud.
 He was then deported to Jamaica.